 - CRIM 5313.
 Seminar on Organized Crime Understand organized crime through historical and cultural frameworks, review the relationship between organized crime and federal, state, and local authorities and examine the policies to prevent organized crime.
 Prerequisite, Have a BA/BS in Criminal Justice, Criminology, Political Science, Psychology, or Sociology. - CRIM 6133.
 Police and Society Study of the evolution of policing and law enforcement as an instrument of formal social control including policing policy, organizational structure and design and various reform initiatives which have been attempted over time, including crime prevention and community problem solving. - CRIM 6233.
 Criminal Justice Systems A study of the general functions of the individual agencies and the duties and responsibilities of the individuals who perform these functions. - CRIM 6343.
 Methods of Social Research An examination of the logic of scientific inquiry and some commonly used research techniques in sociology with applications to selected examples of sociological research.
-Crosslisted as SOC 6343.

-- CRIM 6383.
+Crosslisted as SOC 6343. - CRIM 6383.
 Advanced Data Analysis Assumptions, principles, and applications of ordinary least squares and logistic regression techniques including the basic model, dummy variables, and special functional forms.
 Emphasis on data acquisition, management, analysis, and report writing in sociological practice.
 Prerequisite, SOC 3383 or equivalent (PSY 3103, STAT 3233, ECON 2113, POSC 3003).
 Crosslisted as SOC 6383. - CRIM 6403.
 Seminar in Juvenile Delinquency An analytical survey of current research in juvenile delinquency involving causation, prevention, control, and treatment. - CRIM 6513.
 Seminar in Community and Institutional Corrections A study of the nature and effects of custodial institutions on the inmates; a review of community treatment programs and alternatives to incarceration. - CRIM 6523.
-Seminar in Criminal Behavior An analysis of criminal patterns of behavior and criminal typologies.

-CRIM 6603.
-Internship

-CRIM 670V.
-Thesis
+Seminar in Criminal Behavior An analysis of criminal patterns of behavior and criminal typologies. - CRIM 6653.
+Special Topics Advanced study in a particular area of criminological inquiry.
+Topic varies.
+May be repeated for credit when topic changes. - CRIM 6603.
+Internship - CRIM 670V.
+Thesis - CRIM 680V.

-CRIM 680V.
 Independent Study